 Headings are signposts for readers that reveal the structure of your argument.
 Note that I didn’t say the structure of your document.
 Headings that announce every topic, subtopic, minitopic, and microtopic are exhausting.
 If you write from an outline, that can be a good starting point for your headings, but don’t stop there—simplify it further.

 Limit yourself to three levels of headings.
 Two is better.
 Readers should be able to orient themselves from the headings.
 With more than three levels, that task becomes hopelessly confusing.
-You may know your argument inside out, but no one else does.
+You may know your argument inside out, but no one else does (or will).

-all caps are fine for headings shorter than one line, but otherwise avoid them.
+Don’t use all caps.
+If your headings are full sentences, then they’re too long for caps.
 And Always Avoid Title Case, Because Your Headings Aren’t Titles.

 Don’t underline.
 Why?
 Review underlining.